Total votes

 I think it’s normal now, but I don’t think it will replace two-way relationships — it’s more about looking up to idols.

-Thank you to The Wellbeing Hub from Teen Tips for responding to young people's votes on this topic!
+Thank you to The Wellbeing Hub from Teen Tips, Sex Education Forum and The Belonging Forum for responding to young people's votes on this topic!